Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 In literature, recurring patterns are known as motifs.
 As you read, pay close attention to any motifs you recognize because these often communicate a work’s themes.
 In Margaret Atwood’s The Handmaid’s Tale, we see a motif of biblical references.
 These communicate the novel’s theme of the dangers of theocracy.

-3 steps to create your own theme in writing
+3 steps for using themes in writing

 1 Map out themes and literary devices